Vogeltak/maxcrone.org/content/books/2025-04-27-four-ways-to-forgiveness.md

 > But I came back to the first one.
 > I liked the people there.

-> Ignorance defends itself savegely, and illiteracy, as I well know, can be shrewd.
+> Ignorance defends itself savagely, and illiteracy, as I well know, can be shrewd.

 > "Literacy is irrelevant," one of our group said sorrowfully.
 > "The chiefs have jumped right over our heads into the postliterate information technology."